 What to expect

 The rehab centre’s holistic approach to addiction treatment also means working on your physical and mental wellbeing with reiki, massage, yoga and meditation groups.
 Music and art therapy sessions are also available to help clients with expressing their thoughts and feelings about addiction in a healthy way.
-For those who enjoy the outdoors, the private alcohol detox Gloucestershire is ideally situated to provide walking, fishing and other outdoor pursuits.
+For those who enjoy the outdoors, the private rehab is ideally situated to provide walking, fishing and other outdoor pursuits.
 The rehab treatment centre also offers the unique and up-and-coming treatment, animal therapy, allowing clients to get back in touch with nature and spend time with various different creatures known for their excellent company and therapeutic presence.

 The rehab clinic’s high-end fitness suite and spa provide clients with the opportunity to relax, reflect and rebuild their physical health.
 An infrared sauna is available for client use; its widely held health benefits for drug and alcohol addiction include the acceleration of the removal of toxins from the body during medical drug detox treatment.
 The spa is also home to a hot tub jacuzzi for clients to enjoy and soothe any aches and pains from the detox process or your fitness regime.
 Massage and other holistic treatments for addiction are also available in the spa to create a sense of wellbeing during your addiction treatment program.

 The grounds of the rehab treatment centre extend to forty acres and include a fishing lake, horse riding stables and areas for falconry and archery.
-Clients of the rehab are encouraged to make use of the grounds and group walks are arranged each day.
+Clients of the rehab are encouraged to make use of the grounds, and group walks are arranged each day.
 Socialising with other people in a similar situation is one of the best ways of combatting the feelings of isolation brought on by alcohol and drug addiction.
 The treatment centre building itself has several communal and dining spaces available for guests.
 This includes cosy lounges and an airy conservatory.
 All meals are of a fine-dining standard and provided by the in-house chefs.
 The meals are tailored to each client’s dietary preferences and nutritional needs.
 Drug and alcohol addiction can lead people to neglect their nutritional needs and to eat healthily, and well is a vital step in recovery.

 How long will my treatment be?

 While there is no set time period for your treatment, the Gloucestershire rehab is well equipped for short and long-term stays; the usual stay is around a month and a half or longer.
-This allows for around a week of medical detox followed by a more extended period for rest, reflection and therapy.
+This allows for about a week of medical detox followed by a more extended period for rest, reflection and therapy.

 Phones, computers are permitted in the rehab clinic, and complimentary WIFI is available in the communal areas and bedrooms.
-It is worth noting that during your assessment and therapy sessions counsellors might discuss whether such activity is beneficial to your rehabilitation treatment.
+It is worth noting that during your assessment and therapy sessions, counsellors might discuss whether such activity is beneficial to your rehabilitation treatment.